dbolkensteyn/BeatTheBotChallenge/README.md

 ## How to contribute

 Code contributions are accepted through pull requests.
-Feel free to create GitHub issues for other kind of contributions such as ideas etc.
+Other types of contributions such as ideas etc. should be sent through GitHub issues.

 ## Project Milestones